JEF1056/JadeAI/README.md

 Hi, I don't know you!
 I am 9 years old.
 ```
-Jade can do basic math, with space as delimiters.
+Jade can do basic math, with spaces as delimiters.
 Some basic hardcoded functions also exist.

-### Neural style
+### Neural Style
 Query:
 ```
 Can you style this using un?
 [Attach Image]